DigiBP/Team-Bananas/README.md

 ### 🔍 Questions for the Coachings

 1. How to deal with the parallel subtasks, i.e., we need to model parallel subtasks for scheduling and holding interviews with the candidates
-1. How to deal with documents, i.e., each candiate
+1. How to deal with documents, i.e., each candiate has a CV (may be just simluate as a text field?)

 ### 🔍 Status Quo of the Business Process

  - Each job vacancy is a process instance
- - Each internal candidate
+ - Each internal candidate interview scheduling & interviewing will be a subtask

 ❌ Problems in current process: